Veterinary Receptionist Cover Letter Examples and Templates for 2023

 • Communicated with clients to schedule patient appointments, greeted customers, and delivered updates on medical conditions with empathy and compassion

-• Oversaw intake and discharge of patients, provided food purchases and prescriptions, and managed billing, invoices, and transactions for healthcare services
+• Oversaw intake and discharge of patients, provided food purchases and prescriptions, and managed billing, invoices, and transactions for health care services

 Best regards,